ksu-cs-textbooks/cis580/content/02-player-input/03-keyboard-input.md

 * `CapsLock` - a boolean indicating if the caps lock is on
 * `NumLock` - a boolean indicating if the num lock is on

 But more often, we'll use its method `IsKeyDown(Keys key)` or `IsKeyUp(Keys key)`, both of which take a `Keys` value.
-For example, we can check of the escape key is pressed with:
+For example, we can check if the escape key is pressed with:

 ```csharp
     if(currentKeyboardState.IsKeyDown(Keys.Escape))